jedisct1/minisign/src/manpage.md

   * `-G`:
     Generate a new key pair
   * `-C`:
-    Change the password of a secret key
+    Change/remove the password of a secret key
   * `-R`:
     Recreate a public key file from a secret key file
   * `-S`: